zchee/golang-wiki/CompilerOptimizations.md

 ### Function Inlining

 Only short and simple functions are inlined.
+To be inlined a function must conform to the rules:

+- function should be simple enough, the number of AST nodes must less than the budget (80);
-To be inlined a function must contain less than ~40 expressions and does not contain complex things like loops, labels, closures, `panic`'s, `recover`'s, `select`'s, `switch`'es, etc.
+- function doesn't contain complex things like loops, closures, defer, recover, select, etc;
+- function isn't prefixed by go:noinline;
+- function isn't prefixed by go:uintptrescapes, since the escape information will be lost during inlining;
+- function has body;
+- etc.

 * **gc:** 1.0+
 * **gccgo:** -O1 and above.